On this page: Potential impacts of drought; drought in the Waikato region; drought and the climate; what we are doing; what you can do; useful links

 A drought is generally defined as a shortage of rainfall over an extended period of time, which restricts or prevents a human activity.
 This can lead to a reduced volume of water in water bodies such as rivers, dry ground and a lack of plant growth.
 These impacts affect activities such as agriculture and power generation, and can have flow on effects to other sectors of the community.

-Because the main impact of a drought is often on agriculture, the Ministry for Primary Industries will declare when a dry period is classed as a drought.
+Because the main impact of a drought is often on agriculture, the Ministry for Primary Industries (external link) will declare when a dry period is classed as a drought.

 Potential impacts of drought